 The project’s budget is 510 068 euros, 10% of which is covered by the partners as their own contribution.
 Programme co-financing is 459 061.2 euros.

 The duration of the project is 27 months, from April 1, 2019 until June 30, 2021.
 During this period, the project will concentrate on expanding the tourism route from St. Petersburg (through Narva and Tartu) towards Rakvere and Viljandi in Estonia and towards Vyborg and Pskov in Russia.
-The old Hanseatic League cities as well as numerous interesting historic regions will be included in the route.
+Numerous interesting historic regions will be included in the route.

 Main activities are: